 Second the signature, write both your first and last name to identify who you are in a formal tone.
 Make sure to capitalize both your first and last name to show formality.
-Then, for the credentials. underneath your name, list your roles and contact information. lf vou are а professional, your role typically includes the title of the job that you hold and the name of the company that you are working for underneath it.
+Then, for the credentials, underneath your name, list your roles and contact information.
+If you are a professional, your role typically includes the title of the job that you hold and the name of the company that you are working for underneath it.
 On the other hand, if you are a young academic, the roles have various components.
 Typically, the first role includes your university name and the year that you are intending to graduate.
 Next, state your intended degree and major on one line with a line for your minors underneath it if applicable.
 The next line will include leadership positions that are held within organizations that you belong to or jobs that you hold on campus.
 For this particular part of the signature, keep it concise and do not use too many roles in this place.
 Try to choose one or two that are the most pertinent to you and hold the most authority.
-Finally. underneath your credentials, include your email, and if comfortable your cell phone number.
+Finally, underneath your credentials, include your email, and if comfortable your cell phone number.
 Here are some examples of good and bad closings:

 Examples of good and bad closings

 Good closings Bad closings

 Regards,

-Thank,
+Sincerely, Thank,

+7 11 Your friend,

+Loyally, Chat soon,

+Thank you,

-Sincerely, Loyally, Thank you, Respectfully, Best, Your friend, Chat soon, Warm Wishes, Peace,
+Respectfully, Warm Wishes,

+1 Peace,

+Best,